 Define appropriate patient populations requiring prophylactic treatment, and differentiate appropriate drug regimens.

 Devise a monitoring plan for patients with IE to determine treatment efficacy and discern any adverse effects.

 Infective endocarditis (IE) is a serious infection affecting the lining and valves of the heart.
 Although this disease is mostly associated with infection of the heart valves, septal defects may become involved in some cases.
 Infections also occur in patients with prosthetic or mechanical devices or who are intravenous drug users (IVDUs).
 Bacteria are the primary cause of IE; however, fungi and atypical organisms may also be responsible pathogens.

 Typically, IE is classified into two categories: acute or subacute.
 Differences between the two categories are based on the progression and severity of the disease.
 Acute disease is more aggressive, characterized by high fevers, leukocytosis, and systemic toxicity, with death occurring within a few days to weeks.
 This type of IE is often caused by more virulent organisms, particularly Staphylococcus aureus.
 Subacute disease is often caused by less virulent organisms, such as viridans group streptococci, producing a slower and more subtle presentation.
 It is characterized by nonspecific symptoms including fatigue, low-grade fever, and weight loss, with death occurring in several months.

 Successful management of patients with IE is based on proper diagnosis, treatment with appropriate therapy, and monitoring for complications, adverse events, or development of resistance.
 The treatment and management of IE are best determined through identification of the causative organism.
-IE has varied clinical presentations; therefore, patients with this infection may be found in any ...
+IE has varied clinical presentations; therefore, patients with this infection may be found ...